macklinu/render-props/README.md

 ## Example

-See [this CodeSandbox](https://codesandbox.io/s/zw08xmk5yl) for an example.
+See [this CodeSandbox](https://codesandbox.io/s/zw08xmk5yl) for an in-browser example.

+See [`src/types/example.tsx`]() for a TypeScript example and using the provided TypeScript types.

 ## Usage